AutomaticHighlights/AutomaticHighlights/README.md

-# Course project for Deep Learning 2021 Spring: Automatic Football Highlights Editor (ongoing)
+# Course project for Deep Learning 2021 Spring (ongoing):
+# Automatic Football Highlights Editor

 You can click the following links for more demos: